 - Lampshaded via a Running Gag in Pebble Version is the (presumably) Big Bad's search for adequate lighting in his office.
-When he did get a lamp, it was blindingly bright.
+When he does get a lamp, it is blindingly bright.

 - In Far from Home, lampshaded when the prisoners ask why and the captain answers it's for effect.

 - There's the deep dark Dungeon of Dorukan in the first mention of plot.
 Interestingly it doesn't seem to be that dark inside; the PCs aren't even carrying torches.
 Of course, while the current occupant is evil the original builder was not.

 - Subverted with the Monster in the Darkness, which is always shadowed by magical darkness.
 He is not really evil and wants more than everything get out of the darkness.
 The problem is that he is the secret weapon of the villains who don't want to reveal him until the dramatically appropriate moment.

 - Spoofed in Exterminatus Now, when just prior to The Reveal, The Mole calls his employer, a sinister face in a green glowing darkness... who turns out the be The Mole's poker buddy who was sleeping in bed with a digital alarm clock with a green display, and The Mole apologizes for calling the wrong number.
 Then we get the Big Bad from a previous arc, cheerfully answering the phone in a brightly lit kitchen, cooking dinner and wearing a "Kiss the Cult Leader" apron.